-If there are kids involved, a lot of times, you're prevented from seeing your kids.
-It really throws your world in an uproar.
+If there are kids involved, you're often prevented from seeing them.
+It really throws your world into an uproar.
 So, as far as what you should do, I think first, don't cause any more problems with the person who's claiming that you committed domestic violence against them.

-In other words, there are a lot of cases in that particular courthouse where your case is going to go because then they'll know the ropes over there.
-They'll know the players – the prosecutors, the judges – and they'll know how these types of cases are dealt with.
+In other words, there are a lot of cases in that particular courthouse where your case is going, because then they'll know the ropes over there.
+They'll know the players – the prosecutors, the judges – and they'll understand how these types of cases are typically handled.

 It's kind of a dicey area dealing with the other person who has accused you of domestic violence because depending on how that person feels about you now – if they're still angry with you, obviously they can still do and say some things – they can get you in further trouble, either through the police or through the prosecutors or even the judge in the case.

-But, if you think that and you haven't got any basis for it – you haven't spoken to an attorney.
+However, if you think that and you haven't got any basis for it, you haven't consulted with an attorney.
 If you haven't had a domestic violence case filed against you before in Los Angeles, then you're really operating dangerously.

 Example of Domestic Violence Accusations